iOSRajaramMohanty/MishiPay-Task/README.md

 # Setup

 This repository contains example code written in Swift.
 The Swift examples use Apple's Swift 5.0 programming language for iOS.
+It uses AVFoundation for scanning the code.

 # Assignment Details